Choir and Recorder Players at Buchan Street

 Phoenix Concert with Choir

-Last Friday, a small, but hard-working group of children from Kings Hedges choir, attended the annual Phoenix network event.
+A small, but hard-working group of children from Kings Hedges choir, attended the annual Phoenix network event.
 The whole day was spent in rehearsal with a professional conductor and musicians and children from four different schools gave a truly sensational concert in the evening.

 The music at these events is always challenging, and requires significant practising beforehand, but provides the children with a real sense of achievement.